When Is Tokyo Fashion Week 2025? - Metropolis Japan

 - New Wave Designers: Young labels like Noir Kei Ninomiya and Fumito Ganryu are gaining international attention for their unconventional approach to tailoring.

-While many of the runway shows are invite-only, fashion enthusiasts can still catch pop-up events, exhibitions, and street fashion showcases around Harajuku, Shibuya, and Ginza.
-Some shows will also be live-streamed, making it accessible to a global audience.
+Many of the runway shows are invite-only.
+However, fashion enthusiasts can still catch pop-up events, exhibitions, and street fashion showcases around Harajuku, Shibuya and Ginza.
+Live streams of certain shows make it accessible to a global audience.
+You can find out more information about tickets here.